Blyrium/cruelty-free-slimeballs-1.20.1/README.md

 Tested with Fabric API 0.91.0+1.20.1

 This mod is provided "as is".
-I am not planning on adding any mod support or to update/backport this mod to a different version of Minecraft.
+It should technically work on all 1.20.X versions of the game.
+I am not planning to update/backport this mod to a different version of Minecraft.
 You're free to do so yourself, however.